cognitivecomputations/dolphinflow-optimizer/README.md

 DolphinFlow is about results.
 I'm a practitioner, not a theoretician.
 I build things that do things.
 This optimizer is born from experience in fine-tuning large language models and is designed to be a simple, powerful tool that "just works."

-It comes in two versions:
+It comes in two perfected, "ship-and-forget" versions:
 *   **`DolphinFlow`**: The standard, ultra-robust 32-bit optimizer.
 *   **`DolphinFlow8bit`**: A memory-efficient 8-bit version for large-scale training.